 \subsection{Results for Different Algorithms}

-As shown in \cref{tab:dataset}, \xxx is constructed with 11 different algorithms.
-This part explores whether the code generation model have different code efficiency across different algorithm subset. \cref{tab:0301_algorithm_subset} reports the results of GPT-3.5-turbo-0301 (results of other LLMs are in Appendix \cref{tab:algorithm_subset_0613} to \cref{tab:algorithm_subset_gemini}) We can observe that GPT-3.5-turbo-0301 has different code efficiency for different algorithm subsets.
-For example, GPT-3.5-turbo-0301 is less efficient for the DFS and BFS subsets, which requires 501.64x and 412.37x total memory usage during the code execution procedure.
-In contrast, GPT-3.5-turbo-0301 demonstrated exceptional efficiency in the divide\_and\_conquer subset, which only requires 1.53x NTMU compared with canonical solution.
-We suspect that the observed differences come from the availability of training data.
+As shown in \cref{tab:dataset}, \xxx is constructed with 11 different algorithms\footnote{Note that the task is classified as a specific algorithm but the code generated by LLMs may consider addressing the task with other algorithms.}.
+In this section, we explore whether the LLMs have different code efficiency across different algorithm subsets. \cref{tab:0301_algorithm_subset} reports the results of three closed-source LLMs for different algorithm subsets.
+Our results demonstrate that LLMs have different code efficiency for different algorithm subsets.
+For example, GPT-3.5-turbo-0301 is less efficient for dynamic programming (DP), which requires 7.73x total memory usage during the code execution procedure.
+In contrast, GPT-3.5-turbo-0301 demonstrated higher efficiency in the DFS and binary search subset, which only requires 5.68x and 5.83x NTMU compared with the canonical solution.
+We indicate that the observed differences come from the availability of training data.
 Specifically, models tend to perform better on tasks for which their training corpus contains abundant and varied examples with efficient solutions.